 Welcome to the Hundredth Town Chorus!
 Our name was chosen because Westborough was the 100th town incorporated in the Commonwealth of Massachusetts.
 The chorus was formed in 1949 by the Westborough Woman’s Club, as a way for women to connect through music.
 Today, we are still a vibrant and committed group of women who enjoy making music together.

 We give back to our community by taking music to those who cannot get out to attend cultural events.
-We perform in nursing homes, independent and assisted living facilities, and occasionally for civic and other groups to bring joy and enrichment to those who are often forgotten.
+We perform in nursing homes, independent and assisted living facilities, senior centers, and occasionally for civic and other groups to bring joy and enrichment to those who are often forgotten.
 In 2022, we were certified as a 501(c)3 not for profit organization

-We do not have a formal “audition” but ask each prospective member to spend a few minutes with our director, sing a simple tune (such as “Happy Birthday”) to help establish the vocal range and determine the best assignment within the chorus.
+We do not have a formal “audition” but ask each prospective member to spend a few minutes with our director, sing a simple tune (such as “Happy Birthday”) to help establish the vocal range, and determine the best assignment within the chorus.

 Our sole requirement is that you are able to sing on pitch.
 Our music is in 3 or 4 parts, so we try to achieve balance among first and second sopranos, and first and second altos.
 If you are unsure of your placement, don’t worry – our director will help you find a place where you are comfortable!

-9:30-11:00 AM – convenient “mothers’ hours.”
-We meet in the sanctuary of Congregation B’nai Shalom.
+HTC rehearses Wednesday mornings September through May, from 9:30-11:00 AM.
+Even though we are a secular community group, we meet in the sanctuary of Congregation B’nai Shalom.
 HTC is unaffiliated with the synagogue, which graciously donates space and a keyboard for our use.

 Rehearsals consist of:

-• Vocal warm-ups of various types, and some stretching exercises to loosen muscles, improve singing posture, and develop breathing capacity
+Stretching exercises to loosen muscles, improve singing posture, and develop breathing capacity

-• Sight-singing work to build skills
+Sight-singing work to build skills

-• Regular attendance at rehearsals and concerts is very important.
+Regular attendance at rehearsals and concerts is very important.
 We ask you to make every effort to come on time and to let your Section Leader know if you will be absent for any reason.

-• Read your email from the chorus director and officers; if you don’t have email, a buddy and some printed information will be provided.
+Reading your email from the chorus director and officers; if you don’t have email, a buddy and some printed information will be provided.
 Just let the secretary know.

-• If you decide not to return to the chorus, we ask that you please return your music and scarves.
+If you decide not to return to the chorus, we ask that you please return your music and scarves.

-• Members are asked to pay dues of $15 per season, or $30 per year.
+Members are asked to pay dues of $15 per season, or $30 per year.
 This can be paid all at once, or in two payments in September and January.

-• Dues cover the purchase of sheet music, costume items, instruments, luncheon costs, thank you gifts for director and accompanist(s), director education, a token donation to the synagogue, and miscellaneous office supplies.
+Dues cover the purchase of sheet music, costume items, instruments, luncheon costs, thank you gifts for director and accompanist(s), director education, a token donation to the synagogue, and miscellaneous office supplies.
+If you decide to leave the chorus, we ask that you return your music and scarves.

 Not much!
 You’ll need:

-• A 3-ring black binder for performances, and a pencil with an eraser for rehearsals.
+A 3-ring black binder for performances, and a pencil with an eraser for rehearsals.

-• Concert scarf and seasonal costume incidentals are provided by HTC
+Concert scarf and seasonal costume incidentals are provided by HTC.

 Director: Mary Cornacchia